A Generalised Curvilinear Coordinate system-based Patch Dynamics Scheme in Equation-free Multiscale Modelling: Results and discussion

-Various fields, like mass transfer in chemical engineering and biology, heat transfer in nuclear reactors, etc., can be modelled by the two-dimensional diffusion equations.
-In biology, multiscale techniques are developed to model the mass transport phenomenons in biological tissues \cite{2021_yadav_heterogeneous,2017_islam_multiscale,2010_su_multi}, where the microscopic problem is a 2D diffusion equation.
-An annular structure is often found in the membranes of living organisms.
-In cellular biology, an annulus region can be considered to describe the diffusion of molecules or ions through the lipid bilayer of cell organelles or membranes \cite{1972_haydon_ion,2003_bockmann_effect}.
-Several physiological processes depend on this, including the transport of nutrients and the removal of waste \cite{1981_pardridge_transport,2007_das_multiscale}.
-To solve these equations, a patch dynamics scheme has been proposed in this paper.
+Various physical phenomena, such as mass transfer in chemical engineering and biology, as well as heat transfer in nuclear reactors, are effectively modelled using two-dimensional diffusion equations.
+In biological systems, multiscale techniques have been developed to simulate mass transport phenomena in tissues \cite{2021_yadav_heterogeneous,2017_islam_multiscale,2010_su_multi}.
+At the microscale, transport is governed by diffusion processes, while at the macroscale (tissue level), effective properties are inferred indirectly.
+Our method is capable of bridging these scales.
+Annular structures are commonly found in the membranes of living organisms.
+In cellular biology, annular regions are used to describe the diffusion of molecules or ions through the lipid bilayer of cell organelles or membranes \cite{1972_haydon_ion,2003_bockmann_effect}.
+Several critical physiological processes, such as nutrient transport and waste removal, depend on this mechanism \cite{1981_pardridge_transport,2007_das_multiscale}.
+Motivated by these real-world multiscale phenomena, we consider a non-axisymmetric diffusion problem in an annulus domain and solve it using the proposed patch dynamics scheme.